 Even the most powerful GPU on the market can’t run games smoothly if it doesn’t have enough VRAM to store assets.

 How much graphics memory do I need for gaming?

 You need a minimum of 4 GB of graphics memory for 1080p gaming.
 6 GB is ideal if you want to set texture quality to High or Ultra.
 For 1440p gaming, 8 GB to 12 GB is sufficient to run games at medium-high settings.
 4K gaming requires at least 12 GB of VRAM for decent texture quality.

 In general, more VRAM is always better.
 If we’re talking about the exact GPU model, always aim for the model with more VRAM if the price is similar.

-You’ll probably get better FPS, less stutter, and you can set Textures to Ultra with a minimum performance loss.
+You’ll probably get better FPS and less stutter, and you can set textures to ultra with a minimum performance loss.

 If you’re only playing eSports titles, you could even get away with a 2 GB graphics card at 1080p.